huangfeng/docs/data/api/ui.suggest_type_config.md

 @template:	api_config
 @descr:

-The only possible type for now is **"list"**.
-It is set by default and you don't need to specify it.
+If suggest is initialized separately, **list** type is used by default.